yhirano55/ama/README.md

 "Ask Me Anything" with Rails 5.2 Application.

-This app is aim to take questions and feedbacks from audience.
+This app's aim is to take questions and feedback from the audience.

 ## Dependencies